Dan Bent: Move to Gibraltar

 In 2019, after completing his studies in the US, Bent relocated to Gibraltar to join ambitious Bruno's Magpies in the newly formed Gibraltar National League.
+He played under English manager Nathan Rooney while playing for the club.
 He spent four years at the club during which time he won the GFA Challenge Trophy and the 2022–23 Rock Cup.
 On 9 August 2023, he moved to Manchester 62.
 However, the club's perilous financial situation caused him to leave after half a season, and he joined Lincoln Red Imps on 8 January 2024.
 In his first half season, he helped secure a league and cup double.

 Return to the UK

 On 16 June 2025, after a season and a half with Lincoln Red Imps, Bent reunited with former coach Nathan Rooney when he joined NIFL Premiership side Larne.
+He played in the UEFA Conference League while playing for the club.

 International career

 Born and raised in England, Bent naturalised for Gibraltar in 2024 and received his first call-up in August that year.
 He made his international debut on 4 September, starting the match vs Andorra at Europa Sports Park and scoring on his debut.